-Additional information from the Department of the Interior (DOI) covering the 5-year period between 2004 and 2009 highlights the continuing challenges faced by both entities in improving the quality of education due to a lack of qualified teachers, poor facilities, and a high absentee rate among students and teachers.
-While access to elementary and secondary education has increased in the RMI and student enrollment has also increased despite significant out-migration, the RMI continues to have few standardized tests for assessing student achievement, a high dropout rate, and a low percentage of qualified teachers.
-The FSM continues to struggle with low student achievement, discouraging student drop-out rates, and problematic teacher attendance.
+Additional information from the Department of the Interior (DOI) covering the 5-year period between 2004 and 2009 highlighted the continuing challenges faced by both entities in improving the quality of education due to a lack of qualified teachers, poor facilities, and a high absentee rate among students and teachers.
+While access to elementary and secondary education had increased in the RMI and student enrollment had increased during this period despite significant out-migration, the RMI continued to have few standardized tests for assessing student achievement, a high dropout rate, and a low percentage of qualified teachers.
+The FSM continued to struggle with low student achievement, discouraging student drop-out rates, and problematic teacher attendance.